paugier/mercurial-book/en/collab.rst

 ..
 Note::

-    If several repositories have the same virtual path, ``hgwebdir.cgi`` will not report an error.
+    If several repositories have the same virtual path, ``hgweb.cgi`` will not report an error.
 Instead, it will behave unpredictably.

 Downloading source archives
 ---------------------------